Check out any other CBD site and you'll hear the praises of "full-spectrum" CBD.

 Hemp oil brings us back to the same problems we're trying to avoid.

-Olive can also have allergy issues from some people.
+Olive oil can also have allergy issues from some people.

 The MCT extract is the cleanest option since it is composed of tiny chains of fats.

-The plant material from coconut is not there.
+- The plant material from coconut is greatly reduced.

 It also helps with the symptoms of allergies.